prophesourvolodymyr/Obsitermishell/WORK/CODEBASE- GENERAL-AI-GUIDE.md

 2. **`WORK/USER GUIDE.md`** – user-facing instructions (API setup, deployment steps, usage tips).
 Update only when the user asks.
 Never dump dev/feature specs here.
 3. **`JUNK/*.md`** – temporary explanations.
 Only create/update when requested.
 Use this space for feature deep-dives or setup docs the user specifically wants to see.

+**User TODO tracking:** Whenever the user assigns new TODOs, asks for a task list, or you need to hand back an item the AI cannot complete (e.g., “grab an API key”), record it in `WORK/USER TODO.md` so the user has one consolidated action list.

 Whenever you finish work, run this checklist: “Did I update Progress.md?
 Did the user ask for a guide?
 Did they request a write-up in JUNK?”

 ---